jim-ec/fractals/README.md

 Contained inside the `console-fractals` directory.

 Displays fractals using the Vulkan API.
-Exact features are not
+Exact features have not been set, yet.